hongxinli/Dijit-Tree-CheckBox/CheckBox-Tree-Usage.md

 ### Model Events
 The CheckBox Tree models, although not widgets, offer the same `on()` functionality as widgets do.
-Therefore you can simple register a model event listener like `model.on( "dataValidated", myEventHandler );`
+Therefore you can simply register a model event listener like `model.on( "dataValidated", myEventHandler );`

 <table>